-Locate community resources that provide support and resources related to sex trafficking or for getting help for self or others in situations related to sex trafficking.
+Locate community resources that provide support and resources related to sexual exploitation or for getting help for self or others in situations related to sex trafficking.
+[HE]

+Sexual Health [8.6.SH]

+Analyze the validity of claims for health information, products, and services about human sexual and reproductive health.
+[HE]

+Access credible sources of information about human sexual and reproductive health (including pregnancy and pregnancy options).
+[HE]

+Access credible sources of information about gender identity, gender expression, sexual orientation, and healthy sexuality development.
+[HE]

+Identify parents, guardians, or other supportive and trusted adults to whom students can ask questions about gender, gender-role stereotypes, gender identity, and sexual orientation and demonstrate strategies for engaging in these conversations.
+[HE]

 Practice 7: Self-Advocacy and Health Promotion.

 Promote personal, family, and community health and well-being.

-Gender, Sexual Orientation, and Sexual Health [6.7.GS]
+Mental and Emotional Health [8.7.MH]

-Demonstrate ways to show courtesy and respect for others when aspects of their sexuality (e.g., sexual activity [including abstinence], sexual orientation) or gender (e.g., gender expression, gender identity) are different from one’s own.
-Encourage others to refrain from teasing or bullying others based on their sexuality (e.g., sexual activity [including abstinence], sexual orientation) or gender (e.g., gender expression, gender identity).Identify behaviors, policies and practices in the school community that promote or hinder dignity and respect for all individuals, including those of different sexual orientations, gender identities, and gender expression.Mental and Emotional Health [6.7.MH]

 Analyze how stereotyping, bias, prejudice, and discrimination can impact mental and emotional health.
+[HPE; SE]

-Analyze influences on body image and the relationship between body image and mental health.
+Analyze influences on body image and the relationship between body image, disordered eating, and mental health.
+[HPE; SE]

+Analyze the effects of social media on mental and emotional health.
+[HPE; SE]

 Demonstrate strategies for supporting healthy body image in youth and adolescents.
+[HPE; SE]

 Demonstrate strategies for reducing stigma related to mental health.
+[HPE; SE]

 Utilize positive peer and societal norms when formulating a health-promoting position related to eliminating discrimination, injustice, and challenge negative norms.
+[HPE; SE]

 Evaluate strategies for opposing, reducing, or eliminating stereotyping, prejudice, discrimination and injustice.
+[HPE; SE]

 Encourage others to refrain from teasing or bullying others based on personal characteristics (e.g., race, national origin, disability, body shape or weight), or personal values and beliefs.
+[HPE; SE]

-Nutrition and Balanced Eating [6.7.NE]
+Nutrition and Balanced Eating [8.7.NE]

 Demonstrate the importance of food to all people and how food is used to keep us healthy, return us to health, and connect us (e.g., soup when you are ill, comfort food, food after major events).
+[HE]

-Analyze a variety of influences (e.g., media, peers, family, culture, school, economics, food access, food production and cultivation) on nutrition-related beliefs and behaviors, and today’s society.
+Analyze a variety of influences (e.g., media, peers, family, culture, stigmas, school, economics, food access, food production and cultivation) on nutrition-related beliefs and behaviors, and today’s society.
+[HE]

 Discuss a variety of perspectives on health-promoting eating practices (e.g., food guidelines from other countries and cultures, USDA Guidelines and Harvard’s Healthy Eating plate, cultural food practices, buying locally grown or produced foods) and describe the health benefits of and strategies for implementing these practices.
+[HE]

 Articulate a health-promoting position on a nutrition-related topic and support the claim with accurate information.
+[HPE]

-Analyze personal dietary needs and goals, and advocate to address the identified needs and goals.
+Identify personal dietary needs (e.g., dietary allergies, food preferences) and goals, and advocate to address the identified needs and goals.
+[HPE]

 Collaborate effectively to support nutrition-related practices or behaviors that maintain or enhance health.
+[HPE]

-Personal Safety [6.7.PS]
+Personal Safety [8.7.PS]

-State a position, supported by accurate information, that encourages peers to adopt or maintain practices that maintain or enhance personal safety.
+State a position, supported by accurate information, that encourages peers to adopt or continue practices that maintain or enhance personal safety.
+[HPE]

 Demonstrate how to influence and support others to make choices that maintain or enhance personal safety.
+[HPE]

 Work cooperatively to support the safety of individuals, families, and communities.
+[HPE]